King Albert II

-King Albert II was born in Brussels, at the Chateau of Stuyvenberg, on 6 June 1934.
+His Majesty King Albert II was born in Brussels, at Stuyvenberg Castle, on 6 June 1934.

-King Albert II, who was given the title of "Prince of Liège" on birth, is the son of King Leopold III and of Queen Astrid, born Princess of Sweden.
-He is the grandson of King Albert I and of Queen Elisabeth.
+Albert, who was given the title 'Prince of Liège' at birth, is the son of King Leopold III and of Queen Astrid, born Princess of Sweden.
+He is the grandson of King Albert I and Queen Elisabeth.

 On 29 August 1935, the Prince of Liège lost his mother, Queen Astrid, who died in a car accident at Küssnacht, Switzerland.

-On 10 May 1940, at the time when Belgium was being invaded, Prince Albert, his elder sister Princess Josephine-Charlotte and his elder brother Prince Baudouin, left the country for France and later Spain.
-The Prince and the Princess returned to Belgium on 2 August 1940.
-They continued their studies until 1944, either at Laeken, or at the Chateau of Ciergnon in the Ardennes.
-In June 1944, at the time of the Allied landings, Leopold III, Princess Lilian - who he married in 1941 - and the royal children were deported by the Germans to Hirschstein in Germany, and later to Strobl in Austria, where they were liberated by the American Army on 7 May 1945.
-Due to the political situation in Belgium, King Leopold and his family moved to the villa "Le Reposoir" in Pregny, Switzerland, when they left Austria in October 1945.
-They would stay there until July 1950.
-During that time, Prince Albert would continue his education in a secondary school in Geneva.
+On 10 May 1940, when Belgium was being invaded, Prince Albert, his elder sister Princess Josephine-Charlotte and his elder brother Prince Baudouin left the country for France and later Spain.
+The Princes and Princess returned to Belgium on 2 August 1940.
+In June 1944, at the time of the Allied landings, Leopold III, Princess Lilian - whom he married in 1941 - and the royal children were deported by the Germans to Hirschstein in Germany, and later to Strobl in Austria, where they were liberated by the American Army on 7 May 1945.
+In 1945, the Royal Family moved to Pregny in Switzerland, where they remained until July 1950.
+During this period, Prince Albert continued his education at a school in Geneva.

 King Leopold III, accompanied by Prince Baudouin and Prince Albert, returned to Belgium on 22 July 1950.